ongaikngee/210128_user/README.md

 You can append to the existing README.md file the steps to run the application and api endpoints

+Please note that with permission, I have written the code in Flask Framework.

-In terminal, go to the application directory
+In terminal, go to the application directory.
-$ python3 server.py
+Then type in command in terminal: $ python3 server.py

 A form is also created in http://localhost:5000/
 This is to facilitaties the GET method in Requirement 3.